intuit/QuickBooks-V3-Java-SDK/README.md

 We greatly encourage contributions!
 You can add new features, report and fix existing bugs, write docs and tutorials, or any of the above.
 Feel free to open issues and/or send pull requests.

-The `master` branch of this repository contains the latest stable release of Wasabi, while snapshots are published to the `develop` branch.
+The `master` branch of this repository contains the latest stable release of the SDK, while snapshots are published to the `develop` branch.
 In general, pull requests should be submitted against `develop` by forking this repo into your account, developing and testing your changes, and creating pull requests to request merges.
 See the [Contributing to a Project](https://guides.github.com/activities/contributing-to-open-source/) article for more details about how to contribute.

 Steps to contribute: